smaakage85/trimmer/cran-comments.md

-This is a resubmission.
+This is a bugfix.

-I do not set "options(warn = x)" anymore.
-I handle warnings with tryCatch in stead.
+Removed reference to object, that did not exist in environment.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes